-9.08 PARENTAL LEAVE
+9.08 MATERNITY / PATERNITY PARENTAL LEAVE

-For the birth of a child and in order to care for the child, or the placement of a child with an employee for adoption or foster care, eligible employees may apply for FMLA/AFLA leave to Human Resources.
+For the birth of a child and in order to care for the child, or the placement of a child with an employee for adoption or foster care, eligible employees may apply are eligible for FMLA/AFLA leave to Human Resources. which is normally unpaid, unless the employee choses to use their vacation or sick leave for the time off.